-But with our annual RanchFest family reunion coming up I panicked.
+But with our annual family reunion coming up I panicked.
 In a few days that bonfire will be lit & it’ll be gone forever!

 Decorative Idea For Cedar Log

 I told him I wanted to make a solar light feature for our home’s front walk.
-I asked him to saw the cedar log into different and graduating sizes.
+Then I asked him to saw the cedar log into different and graduating sizes.

 I’d already purchased 3 *solar lights.
 There are many different styles and although I could have purchased some plainer ones for almost nothing, I wanted these because they were a little more decorative without being too flashy.
-They’ll look perfect in my new solar light feature!

 Making The Solar Light Feature

 After the logs were cut & sat up on their ends RancherMan took a paddle bit and drilled a hole into the top of each log.

 I bundled the three logs together and we used heavy wire to bind them tightly.

 But that wire is ugly & I didn’t want it to show.
 How can I soften that look?
 Humm….

 I wrapped the rope around the logs covering the wire and fashioned a rustic knot that I thought looked cool.
-Finally, we cut the stake of each solar light down to about 3″ long & pushed each solar light into a log.
+It hid the wire bindings too.
+Yeah, I like it!

 Soft Lighting For Our Home’s Walkway